joshmarinacci/rust-embedded-gui/readme.md

 - [ ] add list view
 - [x] add hbox and vbox layouts
 - [ ] add tab panel
-- make children drawn and picked relative to the parent.
+- [ ] make children drawn and picked relative to the parent.
+  - [ ] calculating dirty rect needs to be converted back to global